jolly-io/Data_Engineering_Articles/README.md

 - Understand the foundations of Agile, DevOps and DataOps
 - Control Costs
 - Learn Continuously

-A successful data engineer always zooms out to understand the big picture and how achieve outsized value for the business.
+A successful data engineer always zooms out to understand the big picture and how to achieve outsized value for the business.